DSharpPlus/DSharpPlus/README.md

   await ctx.EditResponseAsync(new DiscordWebhookBuilder().WithContent("5 second delay complete!"));
 }
 ```
+You can also override `BeforeExecutionAsync` and `AfterExecutionAsync` to run code before and after all the commands in a module.
+This does not apply to groups, you have the override them individually for the group's class.
 ### Arguments
 If you want the user to be able to give more data to the command, you can add some arguments.